AndrewStanton94/impress.js/README.md

     data-perspective="number" for that, the resulting perspective is the default multiplied by the number

+  - **interactive forms through the RC channel**

+    To make lectures more interactive, it may be useful to ask the audience questions; the remote control channel can carry those messages.
+    `forms.html` contains a demo of a presentation with a form and a live chart of the results.

+    Todo: this needs to be refactored, made reusable, and packaged somehow.

 ### impress.js API changes

  - added **curr()** call in the impress API to return the current step